BDC Hamburger Icon

 Open row

 E-commerce is a popular and rewarding industry to break into as an entrepreneur.
-In fact, there are about 24 billion websites across the globe, according to Zippia.
+In fact, there are over 27 million websites across the globe for e-commerce.
 But that number isn’t the only one that is rising.
-A cyber attack occurs every 39 seconds, reported Zippia, and 30,000 websites around the globe are hacked daily.
+In 2023, IBM’s X-Force Threat Intelligence Index tracked a 71 percent increase in cybercrimes involving stolen login credentials compared with the previous year.

-The e-commerce industry is one of the most lucrative targets for cybercriminals, which is why it’s critical for online retailers to be aware of the risks and take the right steps to secure their sites.
-Check out these five security best practices to safeguard your online store, prevent e-commerce fraud and retain the confidentiality of your customer data.
+The e-commerce industry is one of the most lucrative targets for cybercriminals, which is why it’s crucial for online retailers to be aware of the risks and take the right steps to secure their sites.
+It is essential to take proactive steps and implement robust security measures that protect your business and customers while building a long-term foundation for success.

 Security tips to protect your e-commerce business

 E-commerce security protects your company’s data and system from cyberattacks and prevents access or use by cybercriminals and malicious bots.
-It keeps your online business secure and safeguards your consumers’ and business’s private information.
+It keeps your online business secure and safeguards your customers’ and business’s private information.
+Check out these 10 security best practices to safeguard your online store, prevent e-commerce fraud, and maintain the confidentiality of your customers’ data.

 1. Choose a secure e-commerce platform.

-As they say, get the basics right and the rest will fall into place.
-The first step to building a secure e-commerce website is to use a secure platform.
-So many open-source and proprietary e-commerce platforms are available that choosing the best one for you can be difficult.
-No matter which platform you decide to use, though, ensure that it has extensive security measures in place and maintains payment card industry (PCI) compliance.
-Run PCI scans on your server to validate whether or not you are compliant.
+The first step in building a secure e-commerce website is to use a secure platform.
+With so many open-source and proprietary e-commerce platforms available, it can be difficult to choose the best one.
+No matter which platform you decide to use, ensure that it has extensive security measures in place and that it maintains payment card industry (PCI) compliance.
+Run PCI scans on your server to check whether you are compliant.
 [Read related article: Open for Business: 5 Options for Setting Up an Online Store]

 Additionally, make sure you are running the latest version of the software.
 Whenever there is a new patch available, install it immediately.